Fiona appears in two Dragon Age novels (The Calling and Asunder). Plus the Dragon Age: Inquisition game.

 However, casting a spell attracted the attention of Fade demons, who beset her mind.

 The Countess warned the Circle, who took Fiona in.
 The noblewoman apparently never did anything about the death of her husband.

 (One suspects that she was relieved that Fiona was suffering in her stead, and bore the Elf no special malice.
 Plus, with Dorian dead the Countess inherited everything.)

 Being with the Circle protected Fiona from demons.
 It also allowed her to develop her considerable power.
 But she was the only Elf within the entire Circle’s bastion at Montsimmard.

 Furthermore, the traumatised Fiona was scared of men.
-Over the years, she conquered the latter fear.
-Most male mages weren’t predators.
+But over the years, she conquered this latter fear.

 But her frustration at being locked within the Circle grew.
 She couldn’t live as a prisoner anymore, especially with so many strangers.